 Grants under this program will be made periodically on a competitive basis, based on a NOFA published on this website.
 Please check this page periodically for updates and information about upcoming funding rounds.

 All applications should be sent to email@example.com.
-If the attachment sizes are large to be sent in an email, the drop-box/cloud information can be provided.
+Larger attachments that cannot be sent via email, can be shared via a cloud-share link (such as Dropbox) to the above listed address, provided it does not require DECD staff to create a new account to access the files.
+If you do not have a cloud-share link, please contact firstname.lastname@example.org and a secure sharefile-folder (cloud-based provision) will be sent to you, where you will be able to upload the files.
 A response email will be sent back acknowledging receipt of any form submissions to this email account.
 Please make sure to indicate type of grant and name of applicant in the email subject.

 Criteria for Funding